pytorch/pytorch/torch/csrc/jit/docs/serialization.md

 ### `data/`: How tensors are serialized

-During export a list of all the tensors in a model is created.
+During export, a list of all the tensors in a model is created.
 Tensors can come from either module parameters or attributes of Tensor type.

 Tensors are treated differently from other data (which is pickled using the